daleao/sdv/Modular Gameplay Overhaul/Modules/Tools/README.md

 - Compatible with [Moon Misadventures](https://www.nexusmods.com/stardewvalley/mods/10612).
 - Compatible with [Harvest Moon FoMT-like Watering Can And Hoe Area](https://www.nexusmods.com/stardewvalley/mods/7851) as long as you don't touch Hoe and Watering Can settings (although you can just set them to the same values used by that mod to achieve the same effect).
 - **Not** compatible with the likes of [Combat Controls - Fixed Mouse Click](https://www.nexusmods.com/stardewvalley/mods/2590) or [Combat Controls Redux](https://www.nexusmods.com/stardewvalley/mods/10496), as those features are already included in this and others modules.
+- **Not** compatible with other Harvest With Scythe mods, such as [Yet Another Harvest With Scythe](https://www.nexusmods.com/stardewvalley/mods/2731).